-A mono jack is provided on the laptop for connecting an external microphone, switch, or other sensor.
-This jack is connected to the AC'97 codec's microphone input, with provides a programmable gain preamplifier, with a gain of
+A stereo jack is provided on the laptop for connecting an external microphone, switch, or other sensor.
+This jack is connected to the audio codec's microphone input, with provides a programmable gain preamplifier, with a gain of 0, 10, 20, or 30 dB.
+The input impedance is 10 K.